alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-19-what-should-son-do.md

 layout: post
 published: true
 publisher: alsalafiyyah@icloud.com
-title: "What should a son do who was raised by an ignorant family"
+title: What should a son do who was raised by an ignorant family
-hijri: "Rabi' Al-Awwal 01, 1442"
+hijri: '1442-03-02'
 date: 2020-10-19
-source: "Majmu' Fatawa Al-Shaykh Ibn Baz 28/239"
+source: Majmu' Fatawa Al-Shaykh Ibn Baz 28/239
 lang: en
 locale: en
-category: [fatwas,walabara]
+category:
+- fatwas
+- walabara
 note: false
-summary: "If one knows true Islam and Allah helps him accept it, one should not be loyal to people of Shirk nor be endeared to them even if they are the closest relatives."
+summary: If one knows true Islam and Allah helps him accept it, one should not be loyal to people of Shirk nor be endeared to them even if they are the closest relatives.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: